Individuals, Families & Pets

 You may need to survive on your own after a disaster.
-This means having your own food, water and other supplies in sufficient quantity to last for at least three days.
+This means having your own food, water and other supplies in sufficient quantity to last for as long as two weeks.
 Local officials and relief workers will be on the scene after a disaster, but they cannot reach everyone immediately.
 You could get help in hours or it might take days.

 Basic services such as electricity, gas, water, sewage treatment and telephones may be cut off for days, or even a week or longer.
 Or, you may have to evacuate at a moment’s notice and take essentials with you.
 You probably will not have the opportunity to shop or search for the supplies you need.